 Treatment of animals

-Treatment of animals is excluded from the scope of cover of the main PLI scheme.
+Treatment of animals is excluded from the main PLI scheme.
 You will need separate medical malpractice insurance if you want to treat animals.

 A physiotherapist performing treatment on a black and white dog

-ACPAT offers a suitable indemnity scheme to its members, which is brokered by James Hallam.
-This scheme is entirely separate from the main CSP PLI scheme.
+The Association of Chartered Physiotherapists in Animal Therapy (ACPAT) offers a suitable indemnity scheme to its members, which is brokered by James Hallam.
+This scheme is entirely separate from the main CSP professional liability insurance (PLI) scheme.
 To be eligible for this cover you must

 • Be a member of ACPAT in Category A or Category B.